artefactual/atom-docs/user-manual/access-content/browse.rst

 **To use the "Part of" facet for limiting results to a single archival unit:**

 1. Using the :ref:`browse-menu` located in the :ref:`atom-header-bar`, navigate
    to **Browse > Archival descriptions**.
-For more information on navigation in AtoM, see: :ref:`navigate`.
-2. Make sure that the top-level descriptions filter is turned off - by default, AtoM will display only top-level :term:`parent <parent record>` records when arriving on the Browse page.
+2. Turn off the top-level descriptions filter.
 You can display all results by clicking the **X** on the "top-level descriptions" :term:`filter tag`.
 3. In the left-hand column, locate the "Part of" facet filter.
 The facet will display the top 10 results - e.g. those top-level records with the most